awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

-#  Creating a Secure Spring Application using AWS Services
+#  Creating a secure Spring application using AWS services

-You can develop a secure Spring application that tracks and reports on work items by using these Amazon Web Services:
+You can develop a secure Spring application that tracks and reports on work items by using the following AWS services:

-+ Amazon Relational Database Service (RDS)
++ Amazon Relational Database Service (Amazon RDS)
-+ Amazon Simple Email Service (SES)
++ Amazon Simple Email Service (Amazon SES)
 + AWS Elastic Beanstalk

-In addition, the *AWS Tracking* application uses Spring Boot APIs to build a model, views, and a controller.
-The *AWS Tracking* application is a secure web application that uses Spring Boot Security and requires a user to log into the application.
-For more information, see https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm.
+The application you create is named *AWS Tracker*, and uses Spring Boot APIs to build a model, different views, and a controller.
+It’s a secure web application that requires a user to log into the application.
+For more information,  see [Spring Boot - Securing Web Applications](https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm) .

 This application uses a model that is based on a work item and contains these attributes: